Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 - When moving in a circle...
 (1 Artistic)
 - When breathing a Soul...
 (3 Saintly)
 - After using all six Castes (without repeats)...
 (1 Random)
+- When a turn passes while having 5 or less Value remaining...
+(1 Unhinged)

 **Minor Bugs**